apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Let’s Encrypt is a free, automated :abbr:`CA (Certificate Authority)` using :abbr:`ACME (Automated Certificate Management Environment)` protocol.
 Let's Encrypt performs a domain validation before issuing or renewing a certificate.
 There are several options for domain validation but for this application the DNS challenge is used in order to receive wildcard certificates.
 Let's Encrypt sends a token to be used as a TXT record at ``_acme-challenge.domain.example.com`` and after verifying that the token is accessible there, will return the newly generated and signed certificate and key.
 The basic workflow implemented is:

 #. ``POST`` to Let's Encrypt and receive the DNS challenge token.
 #.
-Traffic Ops stores the DNS challenge in the Traffic Ops database.
+Traffic Ops stores the DNS challenge.
 #.
-Traffic Router has a watcher set up to watch for changes in the Traffic Ops database table.
+Traffic Router has a watcher which checks with Traffic Ops for any new challenges or deleted challenges.
 #.
-When a new record appears, Traffic Router reads it and puts the token from Let's Encrypt as a TXT record at ``_acme-challenge.domain.example.com`` for the specified :term:`Delivery Service`.
+When a new record appears, Traffic Router temporarily adds a static route for the specified :term:`Delivery Service` with the token from Let's Encrypt at ``_acme-challenge.domain.example.com``.
 #.
-Let's Encrypt verifies that the correct record is accessible to verify ownership of the domain.
+Let's Encrypt continuously attempts to resolve it as a TXT record to verify ownership of the domain.

+..
+Note:: DNSSec should be turned on for any CDN using Let's Encrypt to guard against a 'Man in the Middle' interference with this transaction.

 #.
 Let's Encrypt returns the signed certificate and key to Traffic Ops.
 #.
-Traffic Ops stores the certificate and key in Traffic Vault and removes the DNS challenge record from the Traffic Ops database.
+Traffic Ops stores the certificate and key in Traffic Vault and removes the DNS challenge record.
 #.
-The Traffic Router watcher removes the TXT record when the Traffic Ops database table has the record removed.
+The Traffic Router watcher removes the TXT record.

 Let's Encrypt can be set up through :file:`/opt/traffic_ops/app/conf/cdn.conf` by updating the following fields: